Kateve52911/knitflix/README.md

 # Knitflix

-I set out to create a website to display the project I have created so far.

 ## Description

+I set out to create a social media lpatform for knitters.
+It is meant to be a page where you can post you own projects and yarn you have in your yarn statch and what you want to do with it.

+It is also a project to showcase my skills in JS, HTML and Tailwind CSS.

 ## Built With

-On this project I have used HTML, CSS and Vanilla Javascript
+- Tailwind CSS for styling
+- HTML for structure
+- Javascript for client-side logic

 ## Getting Started